Introduction: The Visual Language of Norman Power

 The Role of the Norman Conquest in Spreading Heraldry

 This transplantation was not merely symbolic.
 The Normans introduced continental methods of heraldic record-keeping, including early rolls of arms and the practice of granting arms by ducal or royal authority.
 The first known English heraldic roll, the Falkirk Roll (c.
 1298), contains many arms of Norman-descended families.
-In this way, Norman heraldry became the foundation of English heraldic tradition, and through the Hundred Years’ War and later colonial expansion, it influenced heraldry across the globe.
+The system of heraldic visitations—whereby royal heralds traveled the countryside to verify and record arms—was a direct continuation of Norman administrative efficiency.
+In this way, Norman heraldry became the foundation of English heraldic tradition, and through the Hundred Years' War and later colonial expansion, it influenced heraldry across the globe.
+The arms of nations as distant as Australia and Canada bear the imprint of Norman heraldic conventions, a testament to the enduring reach of those 11th-century invaders.

 Key Elements of Norman Warrior Heraldry: A Grammar of Identity